ipfs/ipfs-docs/docs/community/contribute/ways-to-contribute.md

 ## Protocol Design

 IPFS is ultimately about building better protocols, and we always welcome ideas and feedback on how to improve those protocols.
-Post feedback, issues, and proposals via Github.
+Post feedback, issues, and proposals via GitHub.

 - [ipfs/specs](https://github.com/ipfs/specs)
 - [libp2p/specs](https://github.com/libp2p/specs)